real-drughub-reddit/drughub-reddit/README.md

-Update:  07/21/2025 Resolved dead links in migration guide
+Update: url is now active